Can Elephants Jump

 Elephants may not be known for their ability to jump like other animals, but that doesn’t mean they aren’t incredibly agile in their own right.
 When it comes to getting around on land, elephants exhibit distinct locomotion patterns that allow them to navigate varied terrains with ease.

-Read More Are Elephants Cold Blooded
+Read More Cool Facts About Elephants

 In their natural habitat, elephants primarily use two forms of locomotion: walking and running.
 Walking is the most common mode of transportation for elephants, characterized by a slow, steady pace.
 Elephants can achieve an impressive walking speed of up to 8 kilometers per hour (5 miles per hour), making them capable of covering considerable distances.